DeSantis appointees reach deal with Disney World’s firefighters, capping years of negotiations

 “We were able to get it wrapped up,” union official Aaron Colburn told reporters after the meeting.

 Glenton Gilzean, the district’s new administrator, said at Wednesday’s meeting that the district’s new budget would cut property taxes by nearly 7%.
-The cut was made possible by cost savings, including deciding to no longer pay deputies for security used exclusively on Disney property, district officials said.
+The cut was made possible by cost savings, including deciding to no longer pay overtime for deputies used exclusively to patrol Disney property, an amount that had grown to $8 million, district officials said.

-The DeSantis appointees took over the Disney World governing board earlier this year following a yearlong feud between the company and DeSantis.
+The DeSantis appointees took over the Disney World governing board earlier this year following a yearlong feud between the company and the Florida governor.
 The fight began last year after Disney, beset by significant pressure internally and externally, publicly opposed a state law banning classroom lessons on sexual orientation and gender identity in early grades, a policy critics call “Don’t Say Gay.”

 As punishment, DeSantis took over the district through legislation passed by Florida lawmakers and appointed a new board of supervisors to oversee municipal services for the sprawling theme parks and hotels.
 But before the new board came in, the company made agreements with previous oversight board members made up of Disney supporters that stripped the new supervisors of their authority over design and construction.